Gyarbij/Plexist/README.md

 ## Docker Deployment

 You can run the image via docker run or docker-compose, choice is yours.
-Images are available on [Docker Hub](https://hub.docker.com/r/gyarbij/plexist/tags) for arm64 and amd64 (armv7 will come).
+Multi-Platform mages are available on [Docker Hub](https://hub.docker.com/r/gyarbij/plexist/).

 Configure the parameters as required.
 Plex URL and TOKEN are mandatory and the options for your respective streaming service.